striderbinhphan/asset-managment-api/README.md

 npm run dev
 ```

-- The other option would be to run it on docker which gets you an environment that is much closer to what runs in the remote environment.
-See below.

 ## Functionality overview

 The example application is simple asset management sevice.
 It handle sync daily asset status in activated organization location